zammad/zammad-admin-documentation/channels/email/settings.rst

    This option decides how Zammad should react if an agent sends a Email to it.

    Option set to ``yes``
-      Whatever the first user / Email address is set within the recipient list is will be used a ticket customer.
+      The first user / email address from the recipient list will be used as the ticket customer.

    Option set to ``no``
       The agent will be set as ticket customer.